parker84/torcrime/README.md

 project_name
 ==============================

+For details on:
+- Deployment see here: /docs/tutorials/deploying_app_to_beanstalk.md
-Data gathered from here: http://data.torontopolice.on.ca/datasets/neighbourhood-crime-rates-boundary-file-
+- Data Collection / preprocessing see here: /docs/tutorials/vizualizing_crime_data_for_toronto.md

 Project Organization
 ------------